Introduction: Becoming a Friendly & Fair Teacher

 Following role 1 and 2: As a teacher you can use existing lessons and methods.
 In addition, you are free to add your own devised elements.

 Following roles 3 and 4: Tour guide and Roadside assistance are an elaboration of an interview with Dick Bruinzeel.
-In it Dick uses this metaphor: “From organized trip to personal trek.
-Hidden in that metaphor is a gradual shift in emphasis: Less and less a joint organized trip to more and more a personal trek for each student.
+Dick uses this metaphor: “From organized trip to personal trek.
+Hidden in that metaphor is a gradual shift in emphasis: From joint organized trip to a more a personal trek for each student.

 3. FFT’s maxims for teachers